BuhleDamane/buhle-web-dev-portfolio/README.md

 **Live Demo:** [dynamic-eclair-0ae219.netlify.app](https://dynamic-eclair-0ae219.netlify.app/)
 **Tech Stack:** JavaScript ES6, Firebase (Auth, Firestore, Storage, Real-time Messaging)

-**The story:** I noticed that postgraduate students — especially those doing Masters and Doctorates through distance learning — receive little to no support.
+**The story:** I noticed that postgraduate students, especially those doing Masters and Doctorates through distance learning, receive little to no support.
 You're out there on your own, and the institution that enrolled you is mostly absent.
 I started wondering: what would it look like if someone built a system specifically for them?
 This platform is my answer.

 **Key features:** Dual portal system, real-time chat, project tracking, document management, payment processing, interactive calendar, admin dashboard.